der0005/ApiTest/README.md

 ### Important remark

-The “TestWebpage” that was created to interact with this API, can’t do the requests if Tomcat (with apitest) is used on the same computer (the same-origin policy).
+The “TestWebpage” that was created to interact with this API, can’t do requests if Tomcat (with apitest) is used on the same computer (the same-origin policy).
 To test the API, the Postman Chrome App can be used.

 https://www.getpostman.com/docs/introduction